2020 Labour Party deputy leadership election: Procedure

 The election was conducted under a pure "one member, one vote" (OMOV) system.
 Candidates were elected by members and registered and affiliated supporters, who all received a maximum of one vote and all votes were weighted equally.
 For example, members of Labour-affiliated trade unions needed to register as affiliated Labour supporters to vote.

 To stand, challengers needed to be nominated by at least 10% of the combined membership of the Parliamentary Labour Party (PLP) and European Parliamentary Labour Party (EPLP), meaning twenty-two MPs or MEPs at the time.
 They also needed to be nominated by at least 5% of Constituency Labour Parties (CLPs), or party affiliates that consist of at least 5% of affiliate members including at least two trades unions.
 Affiliates consist of affiliated trades unions, socialist societies and the Co-operative Party.
-The vote, as in previous elections, will be held under the alternative vote (instant-runoff) system.
+The vote, as in previous elections, was held under the alternative vote (instant-runoff) system.